wallnerryan/pxdocs-backup/content/api-documentation.md

 headingLevel: 2
 ---

-You can use the PX-Backup API to create, schedule, and restore backups.
+You can use the PX-Backup API to create, delete, schedule, and restore backups.
+The PX-Backup API is organized around REST and returns responses in JSON format.

+## Create

-## Create creates a new backup object
+_Implementation notes:_ Creates a new backup object

 <a id="opIdBackup_Create"></a>